BRAVE: Emotional Support for those affected by Domestic Abuse

 We recognise that abuse is complex and can continue far beyond separation from the abuser.
 For that reason, we have created our BRAVE EMBRACE group, which is open to graduates of the BRAVE 12 week programme for a further 2 years.
 Together, we have created a community of people where they feel truly understood and valued.

-To complement our BRAVE service, and in recognition that domestic abuse doesn’t discriminate, we are launching our BRAVE Too service: a 12 week programme which will provide a safe, supportive environment where men can engage in a therapeutic service tailored to their needs.
-In time, we would also like to create a BRAVE Too EMBRACE group.
+To complement our BRAVE service, and in recognition that domestic abuse doesn’t discriminate, this year we’ve launched our BRAVE Too service: a 12 week programme that provides a safe, supportive environment where men can engage in a therapeutic service tailored to their needs.
+The BRAVE Too Reunion group, which graduates can attend after completing BRAVE Too, also meets regularly.

-Beyond the group programme, BRAVE offers individual review sessions to help you think about moving forward and reflect on the progress you’ve made so far.
+BRAVE offers an individual review session to help you think about moving forward and reflect on the progress you’ve made so far.
 From the initial assessment to flourishing in the wider Berkshire community, BRAVE supports you at every point along the way.

 BRAVE is commissioned by the Thames Valley Police and Crime Commissioner with MoJ funding.